sonatype-nexus-community/iq-success-metrics2/README.md

 ### Download the java app for success metrics
   * Click on the *successmetrics.zip* file, then download (there is a download button on the lower right)
   * Unzip the contents into a directory of your choice
+  * Change into the *successmetrics* directory (this will be your working directory)

 ```
 unzip successmetrics.zip